 Cannon Hill Park, Moseley Park, the Lickey Hills, Sutton Park, Clent Hills, more canals than you ever thought could exist in one city alone – we as a city love our tall buildings and our economic prowess, yet as human beings we have a certain connection to nature and that’s one we should never forget.
 All the green spaces in and around Birmingham allow us time away from the hustle and bustle of daily life, and the National Trust properties dotted around the Greater Birmingham area allow us to dip our toes into the cultural side of life whilst enjoying the life-affirming sense of wellbeing the great outdoors evokes within us.

 40 St. Paul’s

 Incredible cocktails?
 Check.
 More craft beer than you could ever drink in your lifetime?
 Check.
-Funky decor and hidden entrances?
+Funky decor and serious glassware?
 Check.

 To read our guide to Brum’s very best cocktail bars, click here.

 Street food feasts, festivals, art exhibitions, club nights, sporting events, happenings of every nature – from the small and intimate to the grand and magnificent.
 We’re lucky here in Birmingham to live in a city where every single week there is something fun and exciting taking place – the only trouble is getting to hear about it, and that’s where we, Independent Birmingham, come in (we’ve even hosted a few festivals ourselves – with our last festival seeing thousands of people descend upon the iconic Aston Hall for a glorious weekend of feasting, drinking, shopping local and rocking out to live music on our main stage).
 But in all seriousness, the sheer quality of some of the weekly events taking place in the city is mind boggling and we’re proud to live in a city where we work hard and play even harder.